Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Abstract

 \section{Abstract}

-A challenge in using robots in human-robot interaction~(HRI) is to design behavior that is engaging enough to encourage voluntary, long-term interaction, yet robust to the perturbations induced by human interaction.
-Here we evaluate if a physical robot that generates its behavior based on its intrinsic motivations could address this challenge.
-We use an information theoretic quantity -- predictive information maximization -- as an intrinsic motivation, as simulated experiments showed that this leads to playful, exploratory behavior that is robust to changes to the robot's morphology and to its environment.
-To the authors' knowledge, there are no previous HRI studies that evaluate the effect of intrinsically motivated autonomy in robots on the human perception of those robots.
-The article discusses challenges of investigating the perception of autonomous, intrinsically motivated robot behavior.
-We present a game-like study design, which allows us to focus on the interplay between the robot and the human participant.
-In contrast to a study design where participants order or control a robot to do a specific task, the robot and the human participants in our study design explore their behaviors without any specific goals.
-We conducted a within-subjects study~($N=24$) where participants interacted with a fully autonomous Sphero BB8 robot with different behavioral regimes: one realizing an adaptive, intrinsically motivated behavior and the other being reactive, but not adaptive.
-A quantitative analysis of post-interaction questionnaires showed a significantly higher perception of the dimension ``Warmth'' compared to the baseline behavior.
+A challenge in using robots in human-inhabited environments is to design behavior that is engaging, yet robust to the perturbations induced by human interaction.
+Our idea is to imbue the robot with intrinsic motivation~(IM) so that it can handle new situations and appears as a genuine social other to humans and thus be of more interest to a human interaction partner.
+Human-robot interaction~(HRI) experiments mainly focus on scripted or teleoperated robots, that mimic characteristics such as IM to control isolated behavior factors.
+This article presents a ``robotologist'' study design that allows comparing autonomously generated behaviors with each other, and, for the first time, evaluates the human perception of IM-based generated behavior in robots.
+We conducted a within-subjects user study~($N=24$) where participants interacted with a fully autonomous Sphero BB8 robot with different behavioral regimes: one realizing an adaptive, intrinsically motivated behavior and the other being reactive, but not adaptive.
+The robot and its behaviors are intentionally kept minimal to concentrate on the effect induced by IM.
+A quantitative analysis of post-interaction questionnaires showed a significantly higher perception of the dimension ``Warmth'' compared to the reactive baseline behavior.
 Warmth is considered a primary dimension for social attitude formation in human social cognition.
 A human perceived as warm~(friendly, trustworthy) experiences more positive social interactions.
-If future work demonstrates that this transfers to human-robot social cognition, then the generic methods presented here could be used to imbue robots with behavior leading to positive perception by and to positive social interaction with humans.